georgehrke/cl-calendarimport/README.md

 ### How to setup:
 - set the correct path for OCROOT on line 25 (the path must end with a '/'!)

+### Attention
+- all existing events in the calendar will be deleted before importing the file

 ### Parameters
 - user of webserver - checkout your distros doc
 - name of this script - should be automatedimport.php if you didn't rename it